shopware5/devdocs/source/designers-guide/configuration-using-theme-php/index.md

 protected $inheritanceConfig = false;
 ```

-As you can see the "My custom tab" is the only one which is displayed inside the theme configuration:
+As you can see, the "My custom tab" is the only one which is displayed inside the theme configuration:

 ![Config blank tab](config-tab-blank.png)

-Now you can either override the default unique names like e.g. `brand-primary` or create your own ones.
+Now you can either override the default unique names like e.g. `brand-primary` or create your own.

 <div class="alert alert-warning">
 Every existing field which is not overwritten in your <code>Theme.php</code> will use the default value of your parent theme.